Location-Based Services: Google Maps API Alternatives

 Intermediate points in the route.
 Another useful feature is the possibility to add intermediate points to the built route.
 Therefore, the user has a chance to plan a route with several stops in mind.

 These custom map features look great, right?
 But, alas, in 2018, Google decided to make Google Maps a new super-profitable business by raising prices 14 times and reducing the free use limit almost 30 times.
-And the company didn't care to warn its clients ahead of time, everything happened with a minimum notification period.
+And the company didn't care to warn its clients ahead of time, everything happened within a minimum notification period.

 And although Google is sure of being right, many businesses have already started feeling the inconvenience of using its mapping tools.
 "Google Maps API is too expensive now!" - they keep saying.